fberbert/altarede-custom-plugin/README.md

 ## Installation

 1. **Download the Plugin:**
-   - Clone or download the repository.
+   - Check out the latest release on the [Releases](https://github.com/fberbert/altarede-custom-plugin/releases) page.

 2. **Upload to EspoCRM:**
    - Navigate to the Administration panel in EspoCRM.